My first steps in urban exploration

 In the second half of the 80's, we had a caravan at the Belgian Coast.
 Well yes, what do you want.
 These are definitely my fondest childhood memories.
 And this caravan was located very close to Blankenberge.
 When we weren't at the beach, or me with my buddies from the camp doing anything and everything, we were in this famous seaside town.

-The first was already abandoned in the 80's, and an entire side of the large building was surrounded by a fence preventing falling materials.
-Moreover, it seemed that this wing had collapsed on itself, while the central wing seemed to be in good condition.
+The first was already abandoned in the 80's, an abandonment caused by the fall of part of the facade of the right wing (the oldest) at the end of the 70's.
+The 3 upper floors were demolished, while the rest of the wing was left as is.
+This part of the hotel was surrounded by a fence to prevent falling materials, while the left wing still seemed in “good” condition.
 This huge hotel fascinated me and I wondered what was inside.
 I never knew.
 It will be demolished in total indifference at the very beginning of the 90's.

 As for the Kursaal, its huge belfry was truly impressive, almost scary.
 He too was surrounded by a protective fence, the green earthenware composing his facade unhooking.
 The casino was not abandoned but it was in such a state of disrepair that we could easily imagine.